YoYoGames/GMEXT-GameCenter/docs/Setup.md

+@title Setup

 # Setup

 The Apple GameCenter extension is to be used alongside your Apple Developer account ([App Store Connect webpage](https://appstoreconnect.apple.com/)).
 All the required personal leaderboard ids and achievement ids should be managed from there.

 1. For creating leaderboards follow this guide: [Adding Leaderboards](https://developer.apple.com/help/app-store-connect/configure-game-center/configure-leaderboards)
 2. For creating achievements follow the guide: [Adding Achievements](https://developer.apple.com/help/app-store-connect/configure-game-center/configure-achievements)
-3. If you intend to use [Save Games](Quick_Start_Guide#save-games-new) functionality you need to create a new iCloud container using your Apple developer account dashboard ([dashboard link](https://icloud.developer.apple.com/dashboard/)).
+3. If you intend to use ${module.SavedGames} functionality you need to create a new iCloud container using your Apple developer account dashboard ([dashboard link](https://icloud.developer.apple.com/dashboard/)).
 This also needs to be set up inside the project itself, following these steps:

   - Double click the **GameCenter** extension icon on your project: